How much money should you leave your children, and when?

 It's at this time of year people reassess their goals or find ways to accelerate them.

 Add the pandemic to this, and investors are keen to ensure their financial plans are set up to work for them.

 One such couple was Erica and Derek.

 They live in Dubai with their two children, who are both in primary school.

-The couple met my colleague, Craig Ritchie, and together they discussed their future goals.
+The couple met with us and together they discussed their future goals.

 These included a possible early retirement, saving for their children’s education and having enough left over to distribute to their children later in life.